Oscar-winning actor and former Labour MP Glenda Jackson has died

 The screen star and former Labour MP for Hampstead and Highgate won the Oscar for Best Actress in 1970, for her performance as Gudrun Brangwen in Ken Russell’s adaptation of the DH Lawrence novel, Women in Love.

 She won her second Best Actress Oscar three years later for A Touch Of Class, the 1973 romantic comedy about an adulterous couple having an affair.
-Jackson did not attend the ceremony on either occasion.
+Jackson did not attend the ceremony on either occasion, and gave the statuettes to her mother, who used them as bookends.

+“It always sounds so ungrateful, and I’m not, but once you’ve got it, what do you do with it?” she told The Times last year, adding that awards didn’t give her as much pleasure as “getting a good part”.

 Despite her successful career, which also included two Emmy Awards and a Tony, Jackson previously said she never had any interest in the glamorous side of the film industry.